Nitrokey/nitrokey-documentation/nextbox/gettingstarted.rst

 Create Admin Account
 --------------------

 1. Enter your desired username and password.
-Remeber to choose a strong password for your admin account.
+Remember to choose a strong password for your admin account.

 .. figure:: /nextbox/images/nextbox_getting_started/1.png